dr-funk/LPAIV-HA-dataset-2022/static_figure/readme.md

 Both scripts provided here can be used to generate static pdf graphs similar to those in the article.
 The scripts requires [Biopython](https://anaconda.org/conda-forge/biopython), [pandas](https://anaconda.org/conda-forge/pandas), [Matplotlib](https://anaconda.org/conda-forge/matplotlib) and [Seaborn](https://anaconda.org/anaconda/seaborn).

+The version of the scripts available here is set up to investigate differences between poultry/wild birds.
+The graphs in the main text of the articles have been generated with a simplified data handling and plotting procedure since there was no need to track the region and species of each sequence.
+The actual analysis and the plotting are identical in both versions.

 ## muts_to_basic.py

 This script finds the minimum number of substitutions required to reach a (non-)consecutive tri- or tetrabasic site for each sequence of a dataset.
 There are several parameters that can be changed: